abinash-behera-016/Data-Science-Projects/07 UCI ML - Auto Risk Levels (Multinomial Classification)/README.md

 ## Objectives
 - To develop predictive models that accurately classify automobiles into seven risk levels based on their physical, technical and financial information.
-- To identify key factors that significantly influence an individual's income level.
+- To identify key factors that significantly influence an automobile's insurance risk level.

 ## Tools and Technologies Used
 - Programming Language/Platform: R, RStudio